• FB

 Difference Between Corned Beef Cuts – Flat and Point

-So there are a few different cuts of corned beef brisket but the two most popular are Flat Cut and Point Cut.
+There are a few different cuts of corned beef brisket, but the two most popular are Flat Cut and Point Cut.

 Flat Cut Corned Beef

-The flat cut is more leaner though it still has a fat cap layer that helps keep the meat moist.
-This is what you want to use when you want to slice your corned beef and have it lay nicely on the plate or sandwich.
+The flat cut is leaner, though it still has a fat cap layer that helps keep the meat moist.
+You want to use this when you want to slice your corned beef and lay it nicely on the plate or sandwich.

 Point Cut Corned Beef

-The most obvious difference is the point tip at the one end.
-This type of cut has more fat to it so when you cook it up, it comes out super tender and juicy.
-This is perfect for when you want to shred it for nachos and sandwiches.
+The most obvious difference is the pointed tip at one end.
+This type of cut has more fat, so when you cook it, it comes out super tender and juicy.
+This is perfect for shredding it for nachos and sandwiches.

 Guinness Corned Beef & Cabbage6